 When you major in geology at the University of Nebraska–Lincoln, you will study the Earth’s minerals, rocks and landforms, and the processes that cause them to change over time.
-Learn about the causes of geological hazards (e.g., earthquakes, tsunamis, volcanos, landslides), and the occurrence of the elements and materials necessary for a clean energy future.
+Learn about the causes of geological hazards (e.g., earthquakes, tsunamis, volcanoes, landslides), and the occurrence of the elements and materials necessary for a clean energy future.
 Gain practical experience through laboratory analysis and fieldwork.

 The Nebraska Difference